mangupli/42_containers/README.md

 # 42_containers

-The project where we had to re-implement the data structures and their iterators of the standart library c++98:
+The project where we had to re-implement the data structures and their iterators of the standard library c++98:

 - Vector
 - Map